sfl0r3nz05/KafkaPerformanceOnK8s/README.md

 ## To do

+1. Modify self Helm Chart to support +1.21 kubernetes versions.
-1. Testing a deployment based on cp-helm-charts with the Docker tool.
+2. Testing a deployment based on cp-helm-charts with the Docker tool.
-2. Improve the demonstration (videos published on youtube) of Docker-based performance tests for both NodePort and LoadBalancer service types.
+3. Improve the demonstration (videos published on youtube) of Docker-based performance tests for both NodePort and LoadBalancer service types.
-3. Create an image to better understanding of the performance test based on K8s Jobs.
+4. Create an image to better understanding of the performance test based on K8s Jobs.
-4. Create a demonstration video for the performance test based on K8s Jobs.
+5. Create a demonstration video for the performance test based on K8s Jobs.